 That’s why we’re raising funds to help grow this program.
 We know it works, and that if we continue to drive change in families, communities and at a government level while empowering young people to have a voice and know their rights, we can end harassment in cities across the globe.

 We want to reach even more young people with this program we know works, so that no girl has to feel unsafe in her own city.
-You can help us get there.
-Head here to support Safer Cities for girls
+You can help us get there by donating today.

 Plan International Australia’s Safer Cities program is working in Hanoi, Vietnam; Kampala, Uganda and in Honiara, Solomon Islands and is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP) and complemented with funds generously donated to Plan International Australia from the Australian public.